FDA adds diabetes, memory loss warnings to statins

 The statin labels will also now reflect reports of certain cognitive effects such as memory loss and confusion experienced by some patients taking the drugs, the agency said.
 It said those reports generally have not been serious and the symptoms were reversed by stopping use of the statin.

+The elevated diabetes risk cropped up in a 2008 Crestor study of nearly 18,000 patients.
+A separate study published in the Lancet medical journal in 2010 found that statins can raise the risk of diabetes by 9 percent.

+The memory loss issue was more anecdotal from adverse event reporting and not from formal studies, the FDA said, adding that there was no proof that the problem was caused by statins but that it wanted people to be aware of the possibility.

-One safety warning long associated with the class of medicines will be reversed, the FDA said: Patients taking statins will no longer need routine periodic monitoring of liver enzymes.
+One safety warning long associated with the class of medicines will be reversed, the FDA said.
+Patients taking statins will no longer need periodic monitoring of liver enzymes, since cases of serious liver injury are rare and unpredictable in individual patients.

-“FDA has concluded that serious liver injury with statins is rare and unpredictable in individual patients, and that routine periodic monitoring of liver enzymes does not appear to be effective in detecting or preventing this rare side effect,” it said.

 Other statins, most of which are available as generics, include Livalo, Mevacor, Pravachol, Altoprev and Lescol.
 There are also combination medicines that include statins, such as Merck’s Vytorin and Abbott Laboratories’ Simcor.

+“The overwhelming evidence on statins is they save lives, so I can’t imagine this would reduce anyone prescribing them,” LeCroy said.

+“There are some buzzwords that tend to scare the lay public.
+This is not a cancer warning,” he said.

-The agency also said Merck’s Mevacor, the world’s first approved statin, known generically as lovastatin, should never be taken with certain drugs used to treat HIV and certain bacterial and fungal infections due to increased risk of a serious muscle disease.
+The FDA also specifically said that Merck’s Mevacor, the world’s first approved statin, known generically as lovastatin, should never be taken with certain drugs used to treat HIV and certain bacterial and fungal infections due to increased risk of a serious muscle disease.

+“I don’t think we should change our practice based on this report,” said Dr. Kenneth Ong, acting chief of cardiology at the Brooklyn Hospital Center in New York.

+“But the report is a sobering reminder there’s no such thing as a free lunch,” Ong said.
+“Every drug has its problems and its side effects, despite the benefits.”